CZ-NIC/fred-docs/Features/Extensions.rst

 Extending features :sup:`CZ-specific`
 =====================================

-The FRED functionality is enriched by some extensions.
+The FRED functionality can be enriched by some extensions.

 ..
-Note:: So far, these extensions are specific to the Czech Registry.
+Note:: The following extensions are specific to the Czech Registry and they are not released to the public.

 MojeID
 ------